sparkflows/sparkflows-docs/docs/user-guide/web-app/analytics-app-extension.rst

 Steps
 -----

-Users can set workflow/Notebook at stage label.
+Users can set workflow or Notebook at stage label.
 The run stage has the option to set workflow or notebook.
 Users can choose a specific workflow or notebook here for execution.

 .. figure:: ../../_assets/web-app/wae-change-notebook.png
       :alt: web-app
-      :width: 90%
+      :width: 70%

-On Clicking on Change Workflow/Notebook icon, a popup dialog will appear.
-Users can select workflow/notebook for current stage execution.
+On Clicking on Change Workflow or Notebook icon, a popup dialog will appear.
+Users can select workflow or notebook for current stage execution.

 .. figure:: ../../_assets/web-app/wae-select-notebook.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 When users run Analytics App, they will land on the first stage.

 .. figure:: ../../_assets/web-app/wae-first-parameters.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 The next stage is the first run stage

 .. figure:: ../../_assets/web-app/wae-first-execution.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%

 There is a change in the next button on the run stage.
 Its API property name should be **afterRun**.
 Also in the Display tab, set it to ``disabled``.

 .. figure:: ../../_assets/web-app/wae-execution-next.PNG
       :alt: web-app
-      :width: 90%
+      :width: 70%